nasa/GeneLab_Data_Processing/GeneLab_Reference_Annotations/Pipeline_GL-DPPD-7110_Versions/GL-DPPD-7110-A/GL-DPPD-7110-A.md

   7. Vibrio fischeri ES114

 - **org.db Creation:**
   Added functionality to create an annotation database using `AnnotationForge`.
 This is applicable to organisms without a maintained annotation database package in Bioconductor (e.g., `org.Hs.eg.db`).
-Currently, this approach is in use for the following organisms:
+This approach was used for the following organisms:
   1. Bacillus subtilis, subsp. subtilis 168
   2. Brachypodium distachyon
   3. Escherichia coli, str.
 K-12 substr.
 MG1655